ManfredKratz/ManfredKratz/README.md

 Hi, I’m @ManfredKratz 👋
 - 👀 I’m interested in web development.
-Especially in frontend technologys (React,Vue) and UI Frameworks (MUI,Vuetify).
+Especially in frontend technologies (React,Vue) and UI Frameworks (MUI,Vuetify).
 - 🌱 I’m currently learning JavaScript/Typescript and working with frontend frameworks.
 - I also got knowledge in process design, agile development and software lifecycle management.
 - I'm always looking for new UX/UI designtrends and try to reach the best possible usability.